ottnav/ottnav.github.io/faq.md

 `v1.6.9.2+`
 If you wish to hide some sensitive tags from the playlist itself, or wish some of these tags to be generated upon request (like DRM keys to match the content), then you can specify this attribute targeting to your server service.
 App will make a request to this url when user going to play this channel/vod entry.

-Sample response from your service should look something like this:
+Sample response (if you choose to return response in `m3u` format) from your service should look something like this:
 ```
 #EXTINF:-1, Demo channel
 #KODIPROP:inputstream.adaptive.license_key=...